-The Building Code Act, 1992 (the Act) and Ontario Building Code (OBC) regulate the design, construction and renovation of treatment systems which are located wholly on the property which they serve having a design sewage capacity of 10,000 litres/day or less.1 These types of systems generally provide on-site sewage treatment for smaller buildings such as houses, and small businesses.
+The Building Code Act, 1992 (the Act) and Ontario Building Code (OBC) regulate the design, construction and renovation of treatment systems which are located wholly on the property which they serve having a design sewage capacity of 10,000 litres/day or less.
+These types of systems generally provide on-site sewage treatment for smaller buildings such as houses, and small businesses and are generally known as Septic Systems.

-To assist municipalities in implementing an inspection program, a guideline called On-Site Sewage System Maintenance Inspections- March 2011 was released by the Province as a non-regulatory appendix note to the Building Code.
-This Schedule to the Town’s Building By-law is based on the guideline and amended to suit the Town of Georgina.
+To assist municipalities in implementing an inspection program, the province released a guideline called On-Site Sewage System Maintenance Inspections- March 2011 as a non-regulatory appendix note to the Building Code.
+The Schedule to the Town’s Building By-law is based on this guideline and amended to suit the Town of Georgina.

 Authority for Inspections

-The OBC requires that all systems be inspected every five years from the date of construction or from the date of the most recent maintenance inspection.
+The OBC requires that systems under the Maintenance Inspection Program be inspected every five years from the date of construction or from the date of the most recent maintenance inspection.

-Owners of on-site sewage systems within the mandatory inspection areas will be contacted by site visits.
-Owners are also invited to be proactive by calling the Building Division to arrange inspections.
+Building Division staff will conduct site visits of on-site sewage systems within the mandatory inspection areas.
+Owners can also be proactive by calling the Building Division to arrange inspections.

-Staff will endeavor to provide information packages to educate owners on the purpose of the program and the importance of protecting our drinking water and the waters of Lake Simcoe, including:
+Staff will try to provide information packages to educate owners on the purpose of the program and the importance of protecting our drinking water and the waters of Lake Simcoe, including:

 - Any applicable fees to be charged;